-- a.
 Between the District and off-duty policemen or deputies who are hired on a part-time basis for security purposes or crowd control.
-The District is separate from and acts independently of other governmental entities. - b.
-Between the District and any agency contracted with to provide transportation services, security services, substitute teachers or other temporary employees, or other services.
+The District is separate from and acts independently of other governmental entities.
+2. Between the District and any agency contracted with to provide transportation services, security services, or other services.